qxzzxq/faker/README.md

 Faker is a Scala library that can generate fake data.

-This project is inspired by the [Python package Faker](https://github.com/joke2k/faker).
+This project is inspired by the other faker projects.

 ## Get faker
 This project does not have a stable release yet (maybe soon).
 To test faker, use the snapshot version: